pantrypoints/sp/content/en/research/hegel/spirit/part-a/section-1.md

 <!-- , and is given out by it as its truth. -->

 A concrete actual certainty of sense is not merely this pure immediacy.
-- It is but an example, an instance, of that immediacy.
+- It is but an instance of that immediacy.

 <!-- Amongst the innumerable distinctions that here come to light, we find in all cases  -->